 Poiret opened the Romanian IA’s doors to the world’s fashion elite.
 Many years later the beauty of the handmade embroidery of folkloric costumes captured the attention of designers such as Yves Saint Laurent, Oscar de la Renta, Carolina Herrera, Tom Ford, Emilio Pucci, Isabel Marant, Joseph Altuzzara etc. So, it’s no wonder that many actresses, singers and TV stars were spotted wearing blouses inspired by the Romanian IA: Gwyneth Paltrow, Sophia Loren, Raquel Welch, Ali McGraw, Emma Stone, Halle Berry, Jennifer Garner, Kate Moss, Katie Holmes, Kirsten Dunst, Adele, Khloe Kardashian or Rita Wilson.

 Yves Saint Laurent's "La blouse Roumaine"

-Yves Saint Laurent, also reimagined a stylized skirt inspired after the Romanian folk skirt “fota” that is usually wore by Romanian women… and it’s probably by chance that Yves Saint Laurent’s Romanian-inspired pieces made the tour of museums around the world.
+Yves Saint Laurent, also reimagined a stylized skirt inspired after the Romanian folk skirt “fota” that is usually worn by Romanian women.
+It’s probably by chance that Yves Saint Laurent’s Romanian-inspired pieces made the tour of museums around the world.

-Philippe Guilet – 100% Romanian
+Philippe Guilet (2011) - 100%.RO PREJUDICES

-Laird Borrelli-Persson, Vogue.com‘s Archive Editor, mentioned in one of her articles, that it was also Matisse’s “La blouse Roumaine” who more recently inspired designers such as Tata Naka, Issa London, or Aquilano.Rimondi.
+Over time Matisse’s style has evolved and so did the Romanian-inspired paintings.
+This is can be clearly seen in his late ’40 and ’50 pieces.
+Just the same, more fashion designers found their inspiration in Matisse’s paintings.
+Laird Borrelli-Persson, Vogue.com‘s Editor, mentioned in one of her articles, that it was also Matisse’s “La blouse Roumaine” who inspired designers such as Tata Naka, Issa London, or Aquilano Rimondi.